Sample of Practice Resources

-Deborah Rose Longo taught the full version of this exercise at a recent Wisdom School.
+Deborah Rose Longo taught the full version of this exercise at one of our Wisdom Schools.
 It involves in depth directing of one’s attention to facilitate 3-centered awareness and relaxation in each center.

 When the centers are relaxed and fully present in ones awareness, along with conscious relaxed breathing, we make space inside for the flow of finer energies.

 Here is the shorter exercise that she created for the Facebook Wisdom Communities 8-week Inner Tasks last fall, as it can be done quickly and almost anywhere.

 The aim of this exercise is to be in relaxed stillness of body, mind and feelings in order to open the way for Sacred Influence and Peace within.

 With practice, it can be completed in seconds or under a minute!

 - Become aware of breathing in and breathing out in your natural flow of breathing.
 Maintain this while doing all steps.

 - Bring your attention to your mind.
 Invite quiet mind.
 Allow the thoughts to subside.
 (It can be helpful, when the thoughts continue to be chatty, to say inwardly “in”, when breathing in and to say inwardly“out”, when breathing out).

 - Bring your attention to the center of the chest.
 Invite calm feelings.